Nutrient-Rich Foods for Healthy Hair Growth- Stronger, Shinier Hair Starts Here

 1. Eggs

-How to Eat: Enjoy eggs scrambled, poached, or added to salads and sandwiches.
+How to Eat: Boiled, scrambled, in salads, or sandwiches.

 2. Spinach

-How to Eat: Add spinach to salads, and smoothies, or sauté it as a side dish.
+How to Eat: In salads, smoothies, or sautéed.

 4. Sweet Potatoes